Multiple Subject Credential

 Current Single Subject Credential holders may add the multi-subject credential by:

-- Passing the CSET for multiple-subject and the Reading Instruction Competency Assessment (RICA)
+- Passing the CSET for multiple subject

-- Completing a 3 credit multiple-subject curriculum course and a 3 credit elementary language arts course.
+- Completing a 3 credit multiple subject curriculum course AND a 3 credit elementary language arts course